 Disadvantages of Facebook Advertising The click-through rate (CTR) is as low as 0.01% – 0.04% (DigitalMarketingInstitute.com).
 This is less than you’d expect for PPC (pay-per-click) or display ads via the Google AdWords or Google Display Network.

 This could be because people don’t go onto Facebook to interact with adverts, or there’s just so much content on there that your ads get swamped.

-What Pros and Cons have you found when you’ve advertised on Facebook?
+What advantages or disadvantages have you found when you’ve advertised on Facebook?
 Please share your experience in the comments section below.

 In the next blog we’ll look at more Facebook ad tools: Custom Audiences, Split Testing and Remarketing.